CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 You have five minutes.
 Work in teams.
 Figure out what happened between you and *why*.

+Clue : You might want to use this https://meyerweb.com/eric/tools/dencoder/

 ### LESSON 5: LIMIT YOUR QUERIES